 You can help reduce your risk of stroke by ensuring you attend regular GP check ups as you get older, to ensure any changes in your body can be identified and managed.

-Follow the guidance on engaging in a healthy lifestyle, eating and sleeping well and keeping active.
 If you experience any symptoms of BE FAST or witness anyone experiencing them, even for a short time, call 999.

 Immediate medical attention is critical - the sooner an affected person receives treatment for a stroke, the less damage is likely to happen.